Effective Date: 1 April 2022

 Legal basis for collecting children’s information

-- We do not collect personal information from children below the age of 13 without the consent of a Caregiver except in special, limited circumstances
+- Personal information from children below the age of 18 is not collected without the consent of a Caregiver except in special, limited circumstances

 What information do we collect about children and why?